bknyaz/bknyaz.github.io/_pages/about.md

 ---

-I’m a Research Scientist and Adjunct Professor at the University of Montreal, leading research on graph neural networks, large language models and [Weight Space Learning](https://weight-space-learning.github.io/).
+I’m a Research Scientist and Adjunct Professor at the University of Montreal, leading research on [Weight Space Learning](https://weight-space-learning.github.io/), graph neural networks and large language models.

 I received my PhD in Engineering from University of Guelph (ON, Canada) in 2022, under the supervision of Graham Taylor.